crypt0rr/kb/content/tools/framework/netexec/nxc-ldap/index.md

 options:
-  -h, --help            show this help message and exit -H HASH [HASH ...], --hash HASH [HASH ...]
+  -h, --help            show this help message and exit -H, --hash HASH [HASH ...]
-                        NTLM hash(es) or file(s) containing NTLM hashes --port PORT           LDAP port (default: 389) --no-smb              No smb connection
+                        NTLM hash(es) or file(s) containing NTLM hashes --port PORT           LDAP port (default: 389)
   -d DOMAIN             domain to authenticate to --local-auth          authenticate locally to each target

 Generic:
   Generic options for nxc across protocols

+  --version             Display nxc version
-  -t THREADS, --threads THREADS
+  -t, --threads THREADS
                         set how many concurrent threads to use (default: 256) --timeout TIMEOUT     max timeout in seconds of each thread --jitter INTERVAL     sets a random delay between each authentication